xcube-dev/xcube/docs/source/examples/xcube_gen.rst

 → This website might be helpful when deciding about the chunk sizes:  https://docs.dask.org/en/latest/array-chunks.html

-4. Decide on the cube's output name and output path.
+4. Decide on the xcube dataset storage location.

 5. Use configuration file for generating your Data Cube:
-    * You might not want to place all settings for your data cube within the command line, you could use the option ``-c, --config`` and pass the above settings within a yaml file.
+    * You might not want to place all settings for your xcube dataset within the command line, you could use the option ``-c, --config`` and pass the above settings within a yaml file.
-      Example for a configuration file: [xcube_demo_gen_config.yml](../examples/gen/config_files/xcube_demo_gen_config.yml)
+      Example for a configuration file: `dcs4cop-gen_BC_config_CMEMS.yml <https://github.com/dcs4cop/xcube/blob/master/examples/gen/config_files/dcs4cop-gen_BC_config_CMEMS.yml>`_

     * The parameter, which can be used within the configuration file are:
         * ``input_paths``